Unemployment Insurance in EU->Belgium

 • during the first three months of unemployment: 65% of the last salary received, limited to the upper salary ceiling

-• from the fourth to the sixth month of unemployment: 60% of the last salary received, limited to the upper salary ceiling
+• from the fourth to the sixth month of unemployment: 60% of the last salary received, limited to the intermediate salary ceiling

-• from the seventh to the twelfth month of unemployment: 60% of the last salary received, limited to the intermediate salary ceiling
+• from the seventh to the twelfth month of unemployment: 60% of the last salary received, limited to the lower salary ceiling

 Payment of benefits